jadamb13/appointmentsetter/src/README.txt

 "Locale.setDefault(new Locale("fr", "FR"));" in the main method, or it will be gathered automatically from the system's default locale.

-To run the program, launch the program from the main() method and enter credentials
+To run the program, launch the program from the main() method and enter credentials:
-Username: test | Password: test (or) Username: admin | Password: admin and click "Login".
+Username: test | Password: test (or)
+Username: admin | Password: admin

+Next, click "Login".
 From the main application window, you are defaulted to the "Appointments" tab of the program where appointments can be viewed, added, updated, or deleted.
 Appointments can also be viewed as "All Appointments" by clicking the All Appointments radio button, by week by selecting a week from the "By Week" combo box, or by month by selecting a month from the